 So in the immortal words of Elsa, we are prepped to “let it go” and move forward but before we do, here’s to a wonderful 2016!

 If January was any indication of where 2016 would go, we were in for a wild ride.
-Snowzilla threatened to cancel the March for Life and did end up shutting down the Students for Life East Coast Conference.
+Snowzilla threatened to cancel the National Pro-Life March and did end up shutting down the Students for Life East Coast Conference.
 We saw months of work get washed away the moment Washington, DC closed the metro.

-But our students were resilient and managed to make more news on the way home from the March for Life than at the actual march itself when they got stuck on the Pennsylvania Turnpike for 26 hours due to the storm.
+But our students were resilient and managed to make more news on the way home from the National Pro-Life March than at the actual march itself when they got stuck on the Pennsylvania Turnpike for 26 hours due to the storm.

 Instead of complaining, they set up a snow altar and instituted the #TurkpikeMass, which spread like wildfire on social media and even many traditional media outlets covered it.
 Go pro-life students!